AlexNumbers/naming-cheatsheet/README.md

 Although these suggestions can be applied to any programming language, I will use JavaScript to illustrate them in practice.

-## English language
+## Cyrillic

-Use English language when naming your variables and functions.
+Use Russian language when naming your variables and functions.

 ```js
 /* Bad */